Garados007/unikino-flyer/README.md

 # unikino-flyer
 _The tool to upload the flyer on the website for lazy dudes (like me)._

-For the [unifilm.de](Unikino) group I have to regulary upload the weekly flyer.
+For our local [Unikino](https://www.unikino.uni-halle.de/) I have to regulary upload the weekly flyer.
 They are the same steps every time:

 1. Login
 2. Upload Image